spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 5. Add tags to help you identify this user, such as "spinnakerManaging".
 6. Create the user.
 7. Save the “Access key ID” and “Secret access key” somewhere secure, such as a secret management system like Vault, AWS Secrets manager, or 1Password.
 8. Save the AWS ARN for the user, for example: `arn:aws:iam::100000000001:user/spinnakerManaging`.
+You need the ARN later when you configure the managed accounts to trust the managing account (IAM user).

 ### Create Roles